HIFEM vs EMS: Key Differences in Muscle Stimulation, Fat Reduction & Body Sculpting

 • Supramaximal contractions: 20,000-30,000 muscle contractions per session, achieving intensities impossible through voluntary exercise

-• Dual effect: Supramaximal contractions enhance adrenaline release, triggering fat cell breakdown and apoptosis
+• Dual effect: Supramaximal contractions enhance metabolic activity, supporting fat reduction and muscle remodeling

 EMS (Electrical Muscle Stimulation)